yesidc/MLinPractice/Documentation.md

 <img src="images/aoc_good.PNG" alt="drawing" width="80%"  style="float:right"/>

-    From the below image, we can see that the model can only differentiate 70% of the true positive and true negatives. thats why the plots overlaps.
+    From the below image, we can see that the model can only differentiate 70% of the true positive and true negatives.
+    Thats why the plots overlaps.

 <img src="images/aoc_bad.PNG" alt="drawing" width="80%"  style="float:right"/>